tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Girdle of Second Chances

 These girdles are popular with nobles who like to hide girth gained through over-indulgences, while being assured of the safety of their food and drink.
 You have resist poison 16+, and when you save against ongoing poison damage or effects caused by attacks that do poison damage, roll twice and take the best result.
-In addition, once per day, you can drink a potion as a quick action.
+In addition, once per full recovery, you can drink a potion as a quick action.

 **Quirk:** Extreme epicurean.